flemay/3musketeers/content/docs/make.md

 ## Target: envfile

 The target `envfile` creates the file `.env` which is very useful for a project that follows the 3 Musketeers pattern.
-See docs [Environment Variables & envfile][docsEnvironmentVariables].
+See [Environment Variables & envfile][environmentVariables].

 ```Makefile
 # ENVFILE is .env.template by default but can be overwritten